-So let me just briefly start today with a few big-picture growth investing strategies to consider as we ramp into 2022:
+So let me just briefly chime in today with a few big-picture growth investing strategies to consider as we ramp into 2023:

 - Forget about Last Year: In 2020, I was a hero, up north of 60% in my Cabot Growth Investor advisory’s Model Portfolio.
-Last year, I was a dud, up just single digits as growth stocks lagged and (frankly) I made some snafus.
+In 2021, I was a dud, up just single digits as growth stocks lagged and (frankly) I made some snafus.
+In 2022, I was heavily in cash, helping subscribers avoid much of the bear market.
 But whether you were a hero or a zero last year, that was last year—put it on your long-term track record, sure, but don’t rest on your laurels (if you did great) or sulk (if you did poorly).
 Flip the page.

 - Win Big, Lose Small: This is something even the best investors lose sight of—no matter what you’re playing with (growth stocks, value stocks, options, whatever), winning big and losing small is going to be the core reason you make money.
 Honestly, I’m always surprised at how many frustrating trades, round-trips and earnings duds come around … and yet, at year’s end, you still made money, often big money.
 Long story short, remember to cut your losses but aim big (or at least bigger) with your winners.